asterisx2/scrubber/README.md

 ## Features

-- Cleansizes legacy html by stripping of extra HTML, attributes on a node etc to create a template you can use directly as a template in your components
+- Cleansizes legacy html by stripping out extra HTML, attributes on am HTML node among other things to create a template you can use directly in your components

 - Upgrades bootstrap classes if the page is using older versions of bootstrap, this helps you save some time in writing styling yourself.